 I finished another mask.
 It fits ok-ish.

 To make a better fit, I later redid the top seam and put in a nose wire.
 I used this fleece binding.
-It actually works quite well and cushions the fabric against my face.
+It actually works quite well and cushions the fabric against my face."Mommy, what doing?"

 "Oh Dexter, I need to update my blog.
 Just give me a few more minutes, ok?"